Looking for an employer of record in Malaysia? Here’s what you need to know

 - Hire independent contractors: You could hire independent contractors, but this gives you less control over their work.

-If youโre looking to hire workers abroad, the quickest and easiest approach is to partner with an employer of record.
-Malaysia has a unique set of employment laws and regulations, which an EOR can help you navigate.
+If you’re looking to hire workers abroad, often the quickest approach is to partner with an employer of record.
+However, the EOR model may not be recognized in Malaysia, so you may use a workforce management platform, which offers support to navigate the unique set of employment laws and regulations.

-An EOR acts as the legal employer of your Malaysian workers, handling compliance matters like payroll, tax contributions and deductions, employment contracts, statutory employee rights, and more.
+With a workforce management platform, you may engage Malaysian talent, with support for compliance payroll, tax contributions and deductions, employment contracts, statutory employee rights, and more.

-Payoneer WFM offers employer of record services in Malaysia, giving businesses of all sizes the opportunity to scale effortlessly across borders.
+Payoneer Workforce Management services in Malaysia offer employment assistance in Malaysia, giving businesses of all sizes the opportunity to scale effortlessly across borders.

 How to onboard employees in Malaysia